 Although they had professional jobs in the tech industry, and although they were newly minted parents of young children, Cary and Carolyn struggled to find a home in Harrington Park.
 They struggled because whenever they found a home they were interested in, they were simply turned away.
 Cary and Carolyn were responsible, financially successful, family-oriented people.
 Nevertheless, being Black in Harrington Park at the time was simply a non-starter for many of the White people controlling the local real-estate market.

 The couple would do some research, and find a home for sale in the area that they were interested in.
 But as soon as they would show up to meet the realtors, as soon as the realtors realized that Cary and Carolyn were Black, suddenly the house in question was no longer available.
 It had already been sold, they were told.
-Cary and Carolyn ended up having to seek legal assistance in order to commit the apparent crime of buying a home while Black in suburban New Jersey.
+Cary and Carolyn ended up having to seek legal assistance.
 They reached out to the Fair Housing Council (FHC), and things started to shift from there.
-The FHC then orchestrated a sort of covert operation to expose the racism deeply embedded among the White landlords and property owners of Harrington Park.(52)
+The FHC then orchestrated a sort of covert operation to expose the racism deeply embedded among the White landlords and property owners of Harrington Park.(54)

 Cary and Carolyn ended up getting the home.
 They were the first Black family in the community.
 They went on to raise their two boys in Harrington Park, one of them grew up to be United States Senator Cory Booker.

 Remember that racism in housing at this moment in time was still firmly entrenched within the culture of many White landlords and real estate agents, even in the North.
 By the 1970s, racial discrimination was firmly illegal, but was still widely practiced, and was rarely seriously investigated, much less prosecuted.